gbetorre/ExcelToSQL/README.md

 ![MIT license](https://img.shields.io/badge/license-MIT-blue)

-This is a porting of a simple, but interesting, project written in Python 2.X by [Jerry Fengwei Zhang.](https://github.com/JerryFZhang) to make it compliant with Python 3.X
+This is a porting of a simple, but interesting, project originally written in Python 2.X by [Jerry Fengwei Zhang](https://github.com/JerryFZhang), to make it compliant with Python 3.X

 # ExcelToSQL